TL;DR Test APIs behind a firewall or on development machines using

 The first step is to download a program to expose

-another internal url) to the Internet.
+another url behind a firewall to the Internet.
 We'll use ngrok which is a

 program can be downloaded for free and

 The next step is to expose your web service.
 If your web service is on

 localhost, simply run the following on the command-line:

 $ ngrok http 3000